Panel 1 · America's 250th Anniversary Exhibit

 ❌ Myth

-America is a Democracy
+America is just a Democracy — majority rules, full stop

 ✅ Fact

-America is a Constitutional Republic
+America is a Constitutional Republic — with protections no majority can override

 Pure Democracy